anand-bits/Blog_app/README.md

 1. **Clone the Repository**:

-   Clone the project repository from GitHub using the following link: [Internshala Assignment Repository](https://github.com/anand-bits/internshala_assignment).
+   Clone the project repository from GitHub using the following link: [Blog_app](https://github.com/anand-bits/Blog_app).

 2. **Open the Project**: